|

 We Are Not Allowed to Disconnect For:

-We will not disconnect if you or a doctor notify us of a medical emergency (see
+We will not disconnect if you or a doctor notify us that a serious medical condition exists. (see page 10).

 Disconnect Notice